jkasuya/JKASUYA.github.io/projects/project-2.md

 labels:
   - Java
   - ICS 211
-  - Eclipse
 summary: A resursive sudoku solver that will take minutes to solve even the hardest possible sudoku problem.
 ---

 The Recursive Sudoku Solver was a program I created in ICS 211, in the Spring 2017 semester.
 The project helped me to learn how recursion can be used as a trial and error to create solutions for certain problems.
+It also helped me to learn about debugging recursive algorithms, and testing for speed.

-This project was very frustrating as it took a lot of understanding of recursive algorithms
+This project was very frustrating as it took a lot of understanding of recursive algorithms.
+The most challenging part of this assignment was to get the algorithm to run fast.
+This project is the final version of many.
+It would take hours for the hard and almost impossible sudoku problems to solve, but this version will solve them in minutes.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

 Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>